 Film isn’t available at the drugstore anymore, though.
 Kodak and Fuji gave up on the format a few years ago.
 The Lomography folks offer new 110 films in color and black and white if you’re curious.
 Or you can find expired 110 film on eBay, which is what I did.
 Three rolls of expired Fujicolor Superia 200 came with this camera for under $20 shipped.

 Straightaway I dropped in a film cartridge and some batteries and got to shooting.
 My favorite shot is of these flowers from my next-door neighbor’s extensive hosta gardens.
 I used macro mode for this shot.
+There’s some color shifting from the expired film, but for such a tiny negative that sharpness isn’t bad.

 I had trouble focusing this camera.
 The manual says that the focus patch shimmers when a subject is out of focus.
 Thanks to age, my eyes are starting to decline and I have to work harder now to see fine things.
 Given how many of my shots were out of focus, clearly I sometimes failed to see that fine shimmer.
 Here, my subject the traffic barrel is only slightly out of focus.